 6. Marvel at Meštrović’s magic

 Ivan Meštrović was arguably Croatia’s finest ever sculptor.
 Head to the Meštrović Gallery, which is housed in the expansive villa and studio he built for himself.
-You’ll find here a wide range of his works, including early drawings and designs, through to the distinctive sculptures this twentieth century talent was renowned for.
+In one of Split’s top attractions you’ll find a wide range of his works, including early drawings and designs, through to the distinctive sculptures this twentieth century talent was renowned for.